Cesarean section scar diverticulum is a form of outpouching located in the anterior lower uterine cavity at the site of cesarean section scar.

 - postmenstrual spotting

-There may be a defect or a focal outpouching at the site of a prior cesarean section.
+There may be a U or V-shaped defect or a focal outpouching at the site of a prior cesarean section with >2 mm depth, base on the endometrial cavity and apex towards the anterior wall of the isthmus.
 Location can be in the lower uterine segment or upper endocervical canal.

 - 1. Surapaneni K, Silberzweig JE.
 Cesarean section scar diverticulum: appearance on hysterosalpingography.
 AJR Am J Roentgenol.
 2008;190 (4): 870-4. doi:10.2214/AJR.07.2916 - Pubmed citation